swcarpentry/managing-research-software-projects/_episodes/06-automate.md

 ---
-title: "Step 4: Automate All the Things"
+title: "Automate All the Things"
 teaching: 5
 exercises: 10
 questions: